 The Child Tax Credit and the Earned Income Credit

 The enhanced Child Tax Credit, passed in the American Rescue Plan legislation of 2021,and the Earned Income Credit require that those eligible to receive them live at least six month during the year in the United States.
-This excludes many Americans overseas who may qualify for the tax benefits.
-Independent studies show
+This excluded many Americans overseas who may have qualifed for the tax benefits.

-that Americans overseas are similar demographically to Americans living in the United States and that those in need of the Child Tax Credit and the Earned Income Credit face the same issues overseas as domestic Americans.
-ACA has written to the tax writing committee to have them investigate why Americans overseas were left out of this important legislation aca-ctc-letter-211006.pdf (americansabroad.org)
+Independent studies show that Americans overseas are similar demographically to Americans living in the United States and that those in need of the Child Tax Credit and the Earned Income Credit (which has similar restrictions) face the same issues overseas as domestic Americans.
+ACA wrote to the tax writing committee to have them investigate why Americans overseas were left out of this important legislation aca-ctc-letter-211006.pdf (americansabroad.org)

 Although expanded Child Tax Credit legislation was only applicable during the COVID pandemic, a similar requirement is in place for the Earned Income Credit.
 The Earned Income is provided for in IRC Section 32.
 32(C)(1) defines an Eligible Individual for purposes of the credit as, an individual with a qualifying child, or an individual without a qualifying child who either lives in the US for more than half of the year, or is 25 to 65 years old, and is not another's dependent.

 "Qualifying Child" is generally defined in Section 152 and includes a child (or other close younger relative) of the taxpayer who, lives with the taxpayer for more than half the tax year and is younger than 19, or 24 if a student, or disabled, and who has not provided more than half the child's own support and has not filed a joint return with a spouse.